Best Supercapacitor Dash Cams 2026: Top 6 Picks

 • Optional Bluetooth remote for hands-free clip locking

-• Supercapacitor for reliable all-weather performance
+• Supercapacitor power design for reliable vehicle use

 ❌ Cons

-• Rear camera limited to 1080P (not 2K)
+• Rear camera is limited to 1080P rather than 2K

 • Video Resolution: 2K 60FPS (front) / 1080P 30FPS (rear)